-Composition and Terms: The SPAP Committee is composed of: a minimum of two faculty members from any basic science department, a minimum of two full or part-time faculty members from any clinical department, and at least one adjunct clinical faculty members who regularly precept and teach third- and fourth-year students in a clinical setting. .
-Ex-officio members include: the Associate Dean for Educational Affairs, Associate Deans for Biomedical Sciences and Clinical Affairs, Director of Assessment and Accreditation, and Director of Medical Student Affairs.
+Composition and Terms: The SPAP Committee is composed of: a minimum of two faculty members from any basic science department, a minimum of two full or part-time faculty members from any clinical department, and at least one adjunct clinical faculty members who regularly precept and teach third- and fourth-year students in a clinical setting.
+Ex-officio members include, but are not limited to: the Director of Medical Student Affairs, and shared services personnel.
 The chair and chair-elect are elected by the committee.
 The Dean may appoint additional members as may be required to meet the needs of the College.

 Responsibilities: The Academic Review Panel (ARP) is a sub-committee of the Student Promotions and Academic Progress (SPAP) Committee.
 The panel is called at the request of the Dean to investigate alleged grievances and present such findings and recommendations as outlined in SHSU Academic Policy #900823 Section 4.05.
 The panel is involved in an alleged grievance only after the procedures outlined in SHSU Academic Policy #900823 Sections 4.01 through 4.04 have been exhausted.
 The panel only involves disputes over those matters set forth in paragraph 2.01.a through 2.01.d of SHSU Academic Policy #900823.